 LED grow lights typically have a lifespan between 50,000 to 100,000 hours.
-While even on the low end 50,000 hours of use equates to little over a year, but when the lifespan doubles to 100,000 hours that life span is now at 10 years of use.
+While even on the low end 50,000 hours of use equates to about 8.5 years, but when the lifespan doubles to 100,000 hours that life span is now at a little over 17 years.

 When researching different grow light option make sure to factor in how long the light is going to last.